 Read messages on Apple Watch

-Read incoming text messages right on your Apple Watch, then reply using the QWERTY and QuickPath keyboard (U.S. English and Simplified Chinese only, Apple Watch Series 7 only), dictation, Scribble, or a prepared response, or switch to your iPhone to type a response.
+Read incoming text messages right on your Apple Watch, then reply using the QWERTY and QuickPath keyboard (not available in all languages, Apple Watch Series 7 and Apple Watch Series 8 only), dictation, Scribble, or a prepared response, or switch to your iPhone to type a response.

 WARNING: For important information about avoiding distractions that could lead to dangerous situations, see Important safety information for Apple Watch.

 When you feel a tap or hear an alert sound telling you that a message has arrived, raise your Apple Watch to read it.